Author: Boat Accessories Australia Date Posted: 17 May 2016

 To protect against the effects of corrosion on anything metal on your boat or trailer, it's important to use a rust preventative coating to create a protective barrier against water and moisture in the air.
 Waterproof grease is important in protecting the wheel bearings on trailers but is also useful in ensuring gears, screws, nuts and other connections function after the storage period.

 Check for any cracks or scratches on the vessel.
-If it there is just light scuff marks, use a glaze such as the 3M 05824 Flowable Finish Glaze over the area.
+If it there is just light scuff marks, use a glaze over the area.
 Sand properly cleaned surfaces with a grade 80-180 laminate abrasive before applying the glaze and then sand with a 150-320 grit abrasive to desired shape.

 Anything that's gone through the gel coat can be a much more serious matter such as a lack of rigidity in the underlying laminate and this should be handled by a professional boat repairer.